 - Completing regular and random alcohol or drug tests

 These are only a few of the different types of stipulations that may be included as part of your pretrial diversion agreement.
 They can be customized to meet the specific circumstances of your face.
-You can find out more about whether pretrial diversion is a good option for your DUI in Huntington Beach when you contact our attorneys to discuss your defense options further.
+You can learn more about whether pretrial diversion is a good option for your DUI in Huntington Beach when you contact our attorneys to discuss your defense options further.

 Speak with a Huntington Beach DUI Lawyer Today